TheLethalCode/HP3_project/README.md

 # HP3_project
 High Perfomance Parallel Programming's End Term Project - Accelerating Graph Algorithms on GPU

-Secondary Branch:- This branch does not have large graphs as a part of the datsets.
-Switch to primary branch for that.
+Note:- The repository does not have large graphs as a part of the datsets.
+Download and process it to the required format.

 ## Algorithms Overview
 - Breadth First Search (BFS)